sweenr/gatsby-personal-site/content/blogs/Using-Local-Storage-Web-App/index.md

   - react
 ---

-Recently, I wrote about a post about how helpful it is that I know how to code and can apply it to problems I have in everyday life.
+I recently wrote a post about how knowing how to code is a useful skill that can be applied to problems in everyday life, not just as a career.
 In that post, which you can read [here](/blogs/Benefits-Learning-Code/), I talked about how I wanted to keep track of my progress in a video game and how I created a simple web app to solve my problem.
 In this post, I'll walk through my process of creating the app using the Web Storage API in Javascript to handle my data storage without needing a database or user accounts.

 # Designing a Backend-less Web App